-In line with the Institution's commitment to facilitating equal opportunities, a student may apply for alternative means of assessment if appropriate.
+A student may apply for alternative means of assessment if appropriate.
 Each application will be considered on an individual basis taking into account learning and assessment needs.
 For further information regarding this please refer to the VLE.

-Identify final assessment component and element \1
+Identify final assessment component and element 1

 A: B:

-% weighting between components A and B (Standard modules only) 60% 40%
+% weighting between components A and B (Standard modules only) 40%

 First Sit

 Component A (controlled conditions) Element weighting

-Description of each element
+Description of each element 3 7 3

-1. Project Proposal (1,000 words) 10 0%
+1. Project Proposal (1,000 words) 100%

 Component B (controlled conditions) Element weighting

 Description of each element

 1. In-class test (30 minutes) 30%

-2. In-class test (30 minutes) 5%
+2. In-class test (30 minutes) 35%

-3. Written report (500 words) 35 5%
+3. Written report (500 words) 35%